curtinrobotics/ClimbingClock/src/main_files/Robot_code/SimplePWMRobot/README.md

 4. Robot goes down as fast as possible when commanded; it does not slow down to prevent damage

-   * Assumes something at the bottom will soften the impact, e.g. pillow
+   * Assumes something at the bottom will soften the impact, e.g. pillows, bag of jelly

 ## How-To Guide